ANashAWeek-SPS/softpretzelstudios.github.io/README.md

 # Soft Pretzel Studios

-Welcome to the temporary GitHub Pages site for **Soft Pretzel Studios**, the creative studio founded by Nashiem.
+Welcome to the temporary GitHub Pages site for **Soft Pretzel Studios**, the Video Game Studio founded by Nashiem.
 This site is currently under development and serves as a placeholder to share my current projects, updates, and future plans.

 ## About Soft Pretzel Studios

 Soft Pretzel Studios is an independent game development studio based in Richmond, VA.
-Founded by solo developer Nashiem, the studio aims to create innovative and engaging gaming experiences for players on both mobile and PC platforms.
 My goal is to eventually expand to include a variety of creative projects, including video essays, games, and comics.

 ### Current Focus

-- **Mobile Game Development**: Currently working on a mobile game project utilizing Godot 4.
+- **Game Development**: Currently working on a mobile game project utilizing Godot 4.
-- **Video Essays**: Producing content on YouTube that explores and discusses games, focusing on indie titles and storytelling.
+- **Youtube Plans**: Soon to be Producing content on YouTube that explores and discusses games, focusing on indie titles and storytelling.
 - **Future Projects**: Planning future releases for Steam and other platforms, including additional games and comic projects.

 ## Website Overview